nbehrnd/webpage/source/learn/oop_features_in_fortran/index.md

 learn/oop_features_in_fortran/index
 :::

-This article describes how advanced Fortran language features can be applied toward object-based and object-oriented programming techniques.
+This article by the late Reinhold Bader (1966-2024) describes how advanced Fortran language features can be applied toward object-based and object-oriented programming techniques.
 These are, of course, to a significant extent a matter of taste, personal style and possibly overarching program design considerations,